KyoungYeulLee/3Cnet/README.md

 # Data and files deep-dive
 <ins>Underlined</ins> files are the top-level files or scripts intended to be directly modified or executed by the user.

+- download_data.py: Retrieves `data/` directory from Zenodo
+- 3cnet.yaml: Anaconda-compatible environment yaml. (deprecated, also contains dependencies not directly used by 3cnet)

 1. src/featurize
    - <ins>build_dataset.py</ins>: Run this to parse and process raw data into pytorch-compatible inputs.